 Each character seems to have adopted a different genre.
 Wolfgang for example has taken the gritty crime thriller genre.
 He’s a fighter and has knocked people senseless throughout the series more than once but he’s also a thief.
 A good one at that.
-He has Scott Lang’s (Ant-Man) humor (in moderation) but has Tommy DeVito’s (Goodfellas) knack for lashing out.
 Lito on the other hand is a famous actor being followed around by his co-star who is obsessed with him.
 Their story is a bit like a really bad soap opera but with the Wachowski charm.
 Then there’s Will.
 A cop from Chicago in love with Riley from London.
 This is the textbook long distance romance.
-The Wachowskis direct the entire season as you can see in their attention to detail and great uses of slow motion.
+The Wachowskis direct the season, as you can see in their attention to detail and great uses of slow motion.
 They shot in eight different countries across the world including: America, India, England and Germany to name a few.

-The acting performances from the cast were awesome and I had no premeditated judgements as they were unknown to me which I liked.
+The acting performances from the cast were awesome and I had no premeditated judgements as they were unknown to me, which I liked.
 With a lot of movies and television series, there is one or two standout actors that you can pass judgement on before you see the series or movie.
 This time I was surprised and I was glad that they had cast so well for each of these characters.
 The fight scenes from Sun were something to behold.
 They are akin to another Netflix series, Marco Polo.
 I felt like I was in 13th century China witnessing a brutal punch up but done with the most elegant and graceful way possible.
-It was done with such precision, in a way that I felt that I was under a hypnotic spell.
-It is glorious to watch.
+It was done with such precision, and I felt that I was under a spell.

 Sense8 talks about current world problems as well like women being inferior to men in places like India and Japan.
-Kala is forced to marry someone she doesn’t love with her family’s backing and there’s no way she can get out of it because cultural norms.
+Kala is forced to marry someone she doesn’t love, with her family’s backing, and there’s no way she can get out of it because cultural norms.
 In these countries, people marry for political gain, money or social standing.
-Many marriages are arranged from the time couples are born and are they married when they both come of age.
-Also there’s gay rights as we see in scenes with Nomi and Amanita (Freema Agyeman) at Pride.
-Lastly there’s Sun in Japan who goes to prison for her brother who stole from their father’s company.
-She’d get a more menial sentence because she’s female.
-She had to take responsibility for her brother’s crimes.
+Many marriages are arranged from the time couples are born and married when they both come of age.
+Also there’s gay rights with the scenes with Nomi and Amanita (Freema Agyeman) at Pride.
+Lastly there’s Sun who goes to prison for her brother who stole from their father’s company, getting a lesser sentence because she’s female.